KxSystems/docs/docs/architecture/index.md

 ### Real-time database (RDB)

-A RDB (real-time database) subscribes to messages from the Tickerplant, stores them in memory, and allows this data to be queried intraday.
+A kdb+ processing acting as a RDB (real-time database) subscribes to messages from the Tickerplant, stores them in memory, and allows this data to be queried intraday.

 At startup, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
 It then receives subsequent updates from the TP as they are published.